PRL-PRG/r-compile-server/doc/rtype.md

 ## Specific `RValueType`s

-These can be accessed via methods like `function` and `primVec` in `RType`, which return the instance iff it's the only element of the `RType` union.
+These can be accessed via methods like `function` and `primVec` in `RType`, which return the instance iff it's the only variant of the `RType` union.
 TODO a method to split the `RType` if it's a union of multiple `RValueType`s, to speculate on each one.

 ### Functions